Donaueschingen: Danube Kayak Trip Day Zero

 I’ve done a week-long canoe trip with my father, step-mom, and sister on the Dordogne river in France.
 It was something not self-organized, so our stuff was brought from camping to camping every paddling day.
 I was still a young kid with little arm-power and a distaste for being the youngest in a group.
 I was in the kayak with my sister.
 My sister and I couldn’t cooperate for shit.
 It was a big drama that is still somehow a topic until this day.
 But one can enjoy the activity while not enjoying the company.
 That’s why it’s good to do something on one’s own terms, with people of one’s own choosing instead of assignment.

 It happens that my (travel) partner, Jonas, has “doing a long-term kayak trip” on his Dreamline – i.e. something he really wants to do.
 So when I suggested the idea to paddle a river for an extended period of time, it was received with unexpected enthusiasm.
-Also, Jonas and I have paddled together before on some lakes and the open sea, so we know that we can be a good team.
+Also, Jonas and I have paddled together before on some lakes and the open sea.
+So we know that we can be a good team.

 We’ll try our gloved hands at the Danube.